 The state of Florida does require LLCs to e-file an annual report.
 The purpose of the annual report is to update the business information on file with the Division of Corporations.
 The report is due between January 1 and May 1 of each year to avoid late fees.
 If not filed by the third Friday in September, your LLC could lose the authority to operate in Florida.
 The report should be accompanied by a filing fee, which is currently $138.75.

 If you’re reading up on how to form an LLC in Florida, you should evaluate whether this model is right for you.
-There are both advantages and disadvantages to creating an LLC in Florida.
-LLCs are small-business-friendly because they are relatively easy and inexpensive to form and maintain, especially when compared to corporations.
-However, there are also drawbacks you should consider.
+There are both advantages and disadvantages to creating an LLC in Florida, so you’ll want to make sure this business entity is right for you before you proceed.

 When evaluating the pros and cons of forming an LLC in Florida, keep other types of business entities in mind as well.
 It’s easiest and least expensive to form a sole proprietorship or partnership, though they offer little liability protection.
 If you’re planning to fundraise from investors, consider a C-corporation or S-corporation, which gives you the ability to issue stock.